Washington Labor Compliance

 3. Select the Labor & Compliance tab.

-4. Under Jurisdiction, select Washington or Washington - Seattle
+4. Under Jurisdiction, select Washington or Washington - Seattle.

 5. Review and set your overtime, break, custom break, and wages & pay settings.

-7. Be sure to hit Save to complete these changes!
+7. Select Save to complete these changes.

 Right to Rest